 Check that your private key file exists and has correct permissions:

-chmod 600 ~/.ssh/id_rsaInstead of relying on SSH to find your key automatically, specify it directly:
+chmod 600 ~/.ssh/id_ed25519Instead of relying on SSH to find your key automatically, point it at the exact key:

-- Request the server administrator add your public key
+- Ask the server administrator to add your public key.

-- Use a different authentication method that's enabled
+- Use a different authentication method that is enabled.

-If you have a ~/.ssh/config file, verify it correctly specifies your identity:
+If you have a ~/.ssh/config file, verify it points at the correct identity for this host:

 Host example.com